The ABC Data Exchange

 Major Findings

-Employer-based health insurance was lower and uninsurance rates were higher for Black and Hispanic/Latino residents and residents with lower levels of educational attainment.
+Employer-based health insurance rates were lower for Black and Hispanic/Latino residents and residents with lower levels of educational attainment.

 Employer-Provided Health Insurance